researchaccelerator-hub/distributed-crawler/docs/index.md

 # Distributed Crawler

-A powerful, scalable Go-based application designed to scrape messages and metadata from both **Telegram channels** and **YouTube channels**.
-Built for researchers, analysts, and developers who need reliable data collection from social media platforms.
+A powerful, scalable Go-based application designed to scrape messages and metadata from multiple social media platforms.
+Built with a **modular, pluggable architecture** that makes it easy to extend with new data sources while maintaining consistent output formats for seamless data pipeline integration.

 ## Key Features